By DeVry University

 With all of the multi-tasking we do and always connected mind-set, it’s all too easy to get distracted from your studies.
 Turning off your phone or using airplane mode can big a big help in eliminating these types of outside distractions.
 If you need be online to conduct research, set aside dedicated blocks of time just for that purpose and turn-off other social notifications.
 This will help eliminate disruptions.
 Although it’s tempting to do a “quick check” of your social feed, it can end up costing you valuable study time.
 Some find it helpful to use a timer-based concentration technique, such as Pomodoro.
 Techniques like these allow you to concentrate in small blocks of time, with small breaks in between.
 This is an excellent, structured approach for those just beginning to work and learn from home.

-Stay Connected with Your Classmates.
+Stay Connected with Your Classmates

 Just because you’re taking your classes online doesn’t mean you cannot enjoy a sense of community with your fellow students and faculty.
 In fact, staying connected can help reduce stress and keep you motivated.
 You can create a virtual study group, by using Skype, Google Hangouts or other online chat programs.
 If you don’t have an integrated webcam, there are many low-cost devices you can purchase to connect to your computer or laptop.
 Outside of your blocked study time, video conferencing can also serve as an outlet to stay “social” even from a distance.
-Doing so can help you to feel connected and less isolated.
+Doing so can help you to feel more connected.

-Reach Out to Professors and Advisors.
+Reach Out to Professors and Advisors

-Utilize Online Resources.
+Utilize Online Resources

-Many schools, like DeVry University, are experienced in designing online courses and may already have a robust offering of online resources to assist you on your education journey.
+Many schools, like DeVry University, are experienced in designing online courses and may already have a robust offering of online student resources to assist you on your education journey.
 Resources can vary by school, however, some services to ask about include:

-Keep Calm and Stay Positive.
+Keep Calm and Stay Positive